Meet the Macintosh!

 the easiest; your new machine will walk you thru the process the very

-first time you start it up, and all you need is an ethernet or FireWire
+first time you start it up, and all you need is an ethernet cable in

-OS9 thru 10.5 are long obsolete and will be left behind - These Systems
+OS9 thru 10.5 are long obsolete and will be left behind in most cases,

-old or older, it's too late to bring it along gracefully, so we'll have
+that predates 2006, it might be too late to bring it along gracefully,

 to make some special arrangements.
 Generally speaking, the older the